centreon/centreon-documentation/cloud/security/security.md

 | 4.0 - 6.9 | 48h working hours | 15 days |
 | 0.1 – 3.9 | 96h working hours | 30 days |

-Note: Fixing infrastructure vulnerabilities can be subject to extended time limits and can depend on providers publishing fixes (host, OS publisher).
+Note: Fixing infrastructure vulnerabilities can be subject to extended time limits and can depend on providers publishing fixes (hosting provider, OS publisher).
 Centreon commits to react as soon as possible should such a scenario arise.

 ### Rewards program